zavierferodova/Google-Drive-View-Only-PDF-Script-Downloader/README.md

 ### Instruction
 1. Open the PDF from Google Drive,
 2. Click Preview,
-3. Then on top right page click on three dots menu -> Open in new window,
+3. Then on top right page click on three vertical dots menu -> Open in new window,
 4. Scroll down pdf to end of content and make sure all of content is loaded,
 5. Inspect element your browser,
 6. Copy and paste script below on console tab,